-If you can’t find anyone to help you, then use a mirror to help guide you.
+If you can’t find anyone to help you, use a mirror to help guide you.
 Once you have an accurate measurement, you can use it to compare to the measurements of the helmet you’re looking at, then make sure that it’s a proper fit.

 Don’t forget to take into account the shape of your head.
 No two people are alike and no two head shapes are exactly alike.
 But for the most part, heads fall into one of four categories.
 They are either round, short oval, medium oval, or long oval in shape.
-Even if you have a good measurement of your head, if you choose the wrong shape, then your helmet won’t fit properly.
+Even if you have a good measurement of your head, if you choose the wrong shape, your helmet won’t fit properly.

 Important Laws Regarding Certified Motorcycle Helmets

 The US Federal Government states that wearing a helmet decreases the risk of a rider dying in a motorcycle crash by 37%.
 Statistics by the National Highway Safety Administration (NHTSA) further point out that in the event of a motorcycle accident, riders who don’t wear helmets are 3 times more likely to develop severe brain injuries compared to those who wear certified motorcycle helmets.

 These statistics imply that wearing a helmet is of primary importance for all motorcyclists.
 As a matter of fact, helmets are the most vital piece of safety gear that all motorcyclists should have when operating their bikes.

 It’s because of this fact that different states have enacted laws regarding certified motorcycle helmets.
 These laws define how riders should conduct themselves when riding their motorcycles when on the road.